nop33/si/src/content/member/konrad-seifert/index.md

   title: ""
   description: ""
 ---
-Konrad is co-founder and chief operating officer of SI.
-He is responsible for our operations, facilitation, evaluations, fundraising, culture, and communications.
-Together with Max, he develops our vision and translates it into products.
+Konrad is SI's chief operating officer and co-founder.
+He leads operations, events, fundraising, and culture.

-Previously, he co-founded and directed [Effective Altruism Geneva](https://eageneva.org/), where he managed fundraising, operations, and fellowship programmes.
-In this capacity, he also gave workshops and talks on effective giving, high-impact career planning, longtermism, and group rationality at various universities, companies, and international organizations.
+Previously, he developed [Effective Altruism Geneva](https://eageneva.org/) into a nation-wide association, where he now serves on the board.
+Konrad has successfully advised hundreds of talented individuals on their donations and career and continues to do so in his free time.

-After dropping out of a bachelor’s in international relations to work full-time on Effective Altruism Geneva, he has been continuously self-studying.
-His interests include sociology, epistemology, psychology, and game theory.
+Konrad dropped out of a bachelor’s in international relations to professionalize Effective Altruism Geneva.
+His interests include sociology, ethics, psychology, epistemology, and game theory.
+In his free time, he likes to exercise, debate, meditate, dance, and make music.